-The Charleston Catholic School (CCS) is a regional downtown school supported by the four peninsula Parishes: The Cathedral of St. John the Baptist, Sacred Heart, Saint Mary of the Annunciation and Saint Patrick.
-CCS serves students from pre-Kindergarten through Grade 8 and is under the direction of the Diocese of Charleston Catholic Schools Office.
+The Charleston Catholic School (CCS) is a parish-based regional school in downtown Charleston supported by the four Peninsula Parishes: The Cathedral of St. John the Baptist, Sacred Heart, Saint Mary of the Annunciation and Saint Patrick.
+CCS serves students from Pre-Kindergarten through Grade 8 and is under the direction of the Diocese of Charleston Catholic Schools Office.

-The curriculum stresses academic achievement within a Christian community where the child feels that he/she is loved and respected by his/her peers as well as the teacher.
+The curriculum stresses academic achievement within a Christian community where the children feel that they are loved and respected by their peers as well as the teacher.
 United with each other in meaningful liturgy and prayer, the students develop a better understanding of the Christian life.
-The CCS faculty strives to "teach as Jesus did."
+The CCS faculty strives to teach as Jesus did.